Skip to main content

 default_runtime: "native"

-// Virtual shell settings
+// Virtual Runtime Configuration

-virtual_shell: {
+virtual: {

-// Enable u-root utilities for more shell commands
+// Enable built-in utilities for virtual runtimes

 }

-// UI preferences
+// UI Configuration

 ui: {

-// Auto-detect color scheme from terminal
+// "auto" detects from terminal settings

 color_scheme: "auto"

-// Don't be verbose by default
+// Enable verbose output by default

 verbose: false